 “Thank you,” she says, gently stroking my cheek.
 “I’m fine.”
 Aching for a change of subject, Davenport turns to Jason.

 “So, what about you guys?
-I know that you’re staying on, but do you plan to get a place of your own now or what?” he asks Gail.
+I know that you’re staying on, but are you planning to get a place of your own now or what?” he asks Gail.

 “There’s really no need,” she responds.
 “There’s only me and Jason and the servant’s quarters has plenty of room…”